justinsowhat/machine_learning_exercises/README.md

-# machine_learning_exercises
+# Machine Learning Exercises
 A repo where I try to implement some ML algorithms from scratch.
-Some of the algorithms are based on the code provided by some courses on Cousera or Udemy.
+Some of the algorithms are based on the code/lectures from some courses on Cousera or Udemy.